feiyeung/find-names-longer-than-143/README.md

     ./whatever -l 136 <path(s) to scan> 2>/dev/null | tee gt136.txt

+(why 136? i had an issue when rsync'ing into a target with eCryptFS, and found that rsync would call mktemp at somepoint and that system of mine defaults to `.XXXXXX` that adds 7 bytes to the file names, so i had to find those with more than 136 bytes filenames and rename them)

 ## Output format

     <number of bytes for the name> <whitespace> <quote> <fullpath> <quote>